 There are many potential reasons why your website isn’t ranking.
 Here are just a few possible reasons:

 - You don’t have SEO for your website.
 Currently, you shouldn’t just publish a website and hope it ranks on its own.
-Search engines are highly sophisticated computer system, but they still rely on SEO to understand the content quality of a website.
+Search engines are highly sophisticated computer systems, but they still rely on SEO to understand the content quality of a website.

 - You recently got SEO.
 SEO needs time to work.
 Your website’s SEO is essentially building trust with search engines and building this trust can take time.